Normal subgroups in the Cremona group (long version): birational maps

-is injective and its image is the level $2$ congruence subgroup of $O'(\NS(X))$.
-When the characteristic of ${\mathbf{k}}$ is different from $2$, the set $U$ coincides with the set of sextic curves with ten double points which are not special.{\footnote{The proof is similar to an analogous result concerning generic Enriques surfaces, and follows from \cite{Dolgachev:1984}, \cite{Cossec-Dolgachev:book}, and \cite{Dolgachev-Ortland:1989}.
-The automorphism group of $X$ can be identified with a normal subgroup of $O'(\NS(X))$ which is generated, as a normal subgroup, by an explicit involution.
-The main point is to realize this involution by an automorphism; to do it one constructs a $2$ to $1$ morphism from $X$ to a Del Pezzo surface and takes the involution of this cover.
-For this purpose, one has to excludes all special sextics and, in characteristic $2$, one needs to check that the cover is not purely inseparable (this adds one extra condition).}} \end{thm}
+This theorem is due to Coble, and can be found in \cite{Coble:Book}.
+A proof is sketched in \cite{Dolgachev-Ortland:1989, Dolgachev:2008}, and a complete, characteristic free, proof is available in \cite{Cantat-Dolgachev}; analogous result and proof for generic Enriques surfaces can be found in \cite{Dolgachev:1984}.
+The main steps are the following.
+The automorphism group of $X$ can be identified with a normal subgroup of $O'(\NS(X))$; this group is generated, as a normal subgroup, by an explicit involution.
+To realize this involution by an automorphism, one constructs a $2$ to $1$ morphism from $X$ to a Del Pezzo surface and takes the involution of this cover.

 \begin{rem} Let ${\text{Amp}}(W)$ be the set of ample classes in $\NS(X_0)\otimes \R\simeq W\otimes \R$.
 This convex cone is invariant under the action of $\Aut(X),$ hence under the action of a finite index subgroup of the orthogonal group $O(W)$.
 As such, ${\text{Amp}}(W)$ is equal to $\{ [D]\in W\, \vert \, [D]^2>0, \, [D] \cdot[H]>0\}$. \end{rem}